In his book on Lodewijk Mortelmans, Dr. Jan L. Broeckx describes the composer's music as universally significant, timeless and cross-border.

 "Around 1920 one day he catched pneumonia, because no railcar came along, and he had to wait in the cold on the left bank.
 Then, later, in 1952 he was ill for a while, first at his home in the Helenalei and finally at the hospital.
 After three weeks he died in the hospital, complete weakened, completely used up."

-Link Agenda: Sunday 24 JUNE 2012 : Regarding the 60th anniversary of the death of Lodewijk Mortelmans, a commemorative plate was placed on his house, Helenalei 17 in Antwerp, in presence of the Antwerp Alderman of Culture, Philip Heylen.
+Link Agenda: Sunday 24 JUNE 2012 : Regarding the 60th anniversary of the death of Lodewijk Mortelmans, a memorial plaque was unveiled on his house, Helenalei 17 in Antwerp, by the then Antwerp aldermen of culture, Philip Heylen.

 Both the Netherlands and Belgium honored Lodewijk Mortelmans with several high distinctions: